SuperLesson/SuperLesson/README.md

 To set your API key for OpenAI integration, create a `.env` file at the root of the repository, and add `OPENAI_TOKEN=<your-token>`.
 Optionally, also add the `OPENAI_ORG` key.

+## Development

+First, install `pre-commit`, then run `pre-commit install` to install all the necessary hooks.